smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 👉 This is probably not going to be a concern if you trained your model recently since the versions probably did not evolve that fast

-👉 You may encounter this issue in the future if you try to load a `model.joblib` file for your `Prediction API` a few months from now.
+👉 You may encounter this issue in the future if you try to load a `model.joblib` file for your **Prediction API** a few months from now.
 The solution is to pin the versions of the packages in your `requirements.txt`.
-Remember the `AI Platform RUNTIME` ?
-The [version of the runtime](https://cloud.google.com/ai-platform/training/docs/runtime-version-list) that you used for the training allows you to know which versions of the packages to use
+Remember the **AI Platform RUNTIME** ?
+The [version of the runtime](https://cloud.google.com/ai-platform/training/docs/runtime-version-list) that you used for the training allows you to know which versions of the packages to use.

 ## Let's create our first Prediction API exposing our model